louiscouston/RBHC/2D/files_for_first_run/README.md

+# Instructions

-# Running your first simulation from scratch
+## Running your first simulation from scratch

 The files available in this folder currently allow reproducing the run Ra_F=1e6, Lambda=0.1 from the paper, albeit with a shorter simulation time, such that the run shouldn't take longer than a few minutes with the pre-set choice of 8 cores (last checked: 30/08/2022 on PSMN by Louis).